SalMireles/SalMireles.github.io/_pages/about.md

   image:"/images/data_science.jpg"
 ---

-I'm a a Fermentation Engineer exploring the world of data science.
+I'm a Fermentation Engineer exploring the world of data science.